Tobias Barske, Chair

 This department is in the College of Letters and Science .

-Faculty: E Armacanqui Tapacti, T Barske, D Breining, R Craig-Odders, V Klekovkina, K Leek, T Leek, M Olsen, A Runnion, R Sarma-Traynor, A Toumi.
+Faculty: T Barske, D Breining, R Craig-Odders, E Gregori Selles, V Klekovkina, T Leek, A Runnion, R Sarma-Traynor, A Toumi.

 When you enter UW-Stevens Point as a freshman or transfer student and elect to take courses in French, German, Russian, or Spanish, you are required to take the UW System placement examination.
 It works out best if you make arrangements with your guidance office to take this exam before your assigned registration day.